kevindurb/blog/content/posts/my-first-awx.md

 home infrastructure as code and then "auto deploy" that code after its pushed up just rings so true with me.
-Ever since I started using ansible with my first home server I have been wanting to setup a CD process for my ansible playbooks, for a while I had a jenkins server setup to do just this but it just wasnt great.
+Ever since I started using ansible with my first home server I have been wanting to setup a CD process for my ansible playbooks, for a while I had a jenkins server setup to do just this but it just wasn't great.
 Jenkins has very minimal ansible support and what it has is very raw.
-It feels a lot like I am just concatinating commands together and has no support for anything fun like dynamic inventories and such.
+It feels a lot like I am just concatenating commands together and has no support for anything fun like dynamic inventories and such.
 After doing a little more research I found a tool called Ansible Tower.
 Tower is an enterprise tool made by Red Hat themselves to run ansible and the best part is it has an upstream